MDPI-AG/case-study-backend-engineering-php/README.md

 ## Getting Started

 This repository contains the skeleton of a Symfony 6.4 application that serves as the basis for the case study.

+> **We recommend that you spend 2-3 hours on this case study, as it is meant to be a quick evaluation of your skills.
+If you are not finished in that time, please submit what you have done so far, and we will evaluate your progress.**

 The application has been Dockerized and is ready to be used with Docker Compose.
 If you do not have Docker installed, please follow the [installation instructions](https://docs.docker.com/get-docker/) to get `Docker Desktop`.